-3. Call - Irish Cancer Society Cancer Nurseline Freephone 1800 200 700 Can I join this study / trial?
+3. Call - Irish Cancer Society Cancer Nurseline Freephone

+1800 200 700 Can I join this study / trial?

 There's lots of information about trials posted on our revamped website and a full listing of all open cancer trials.
-If you would like to discuss a trial with a patient, you can print off The first thing you do is to talk to your doctor and/or contact details for the cancer trials research units in Why not Print this page and bring it with you.
-It will I
+If you would like to discuss a trial with a patient, you can print off The first thing you do is to talk to your doctor and/or contact datails for the cancer trials research units in Why not Print this page and bring it with you.
+It will h OPPINT this page the trial information using the PRINT THIS PAGE button that is located on each trial's listing page, and bring it along to their next appointment.